trinodb/trino-admin/docs/trino-admin-commands.rst

 Adding a custom connector
 -------------------------

-In order to install a catalog for a custom connector not included with Presto, the jar must be added to the Presto plugin location using their ``plugin add_jar`` command before running the ``catalog add`` command.
+In order to install a catalog for a custom connector not included with Trino, the jar must be added to the Trino plugin location using their ``plugin add_jar`` command before running the ``catalog add`` command.

 Example: